 - Poor impulse control

-Continuum of Care
+Continuum of Care for Children and Adolescents

 The appropriate level of care is determined individually through initial and ongoing assessments.